-Los Angeles’ big construction boom of the early 1920’s attracted real estate developers and modernist architects to the neighborhood.
-Raphael Soriano, Gregory Ain, Richard Neutra, John Lautner, Rudolph Schindler, and Craig Ellwood were among those who designed the architectural houses of the community resulting in the neighborhood becoming the place where, “There are more architecturally esteemed homes per square mile in Silver Lake than in any other part of the City.”
+Los Angeles’ big construction boom of the early 1920s attracted real estate developers and modernist architects to the neighborhood.
+Raphael Soriano, Gregory Ain, Richard Neutra, John Lautner, Rudolph Schindler, and Craig Ellwood were among those who designed the architectural houses of the community, resulting in the neighborhood becoming the place where “There are more architecturally esteemed homes per square mile in Silver Lake than in any other part of the City.”

-Twenty-first century architects like Barbara Bestor, Beth Holden of New Theme, and Gustavo Gubel, along with landscape architects, Terremoto and developers like Elan Mordoch teaming up with Rios, Clementi, Hale Studios, continue to shape Silver Lake’s built environment in the modernist spirit.
+Twenty-first-century architects like Barbara Bestor, Beth Holden of New Theme, and Gustavo Gubel, along with landscape architects Terremoto and developers like Elan Mordoch teaming up with Rios, Clementi, Hale Studios, continue to shape Silver Lake’s built environment in the modernist spirit.

 Legend has it the verdant hills reminded Scotsman Hugo Reid of his home in Scotland.
-He called the neighborhood, Ivanhoe, after Sir Walter Reid’s famous romance novel.
-You’ll notice many of the streets in Silver Lake have either Scottish names or are named after characters in the book; Herkimer, Rowena, Kenilworth, Ben Lomond, Harwick, and St. George.
+He called the neighborhood Ivanhoe after Sir Walter Reid’s famous romance novel.
+You’ll notice many of the streets in Silver Lake have either Scottish names or are named after characters in the book: Herkimer, Rowena, Kenilworth, Ben Lomond, Harwick, and St. George.

 Today, the area gets its name from the Department of Water and Power’s Silver Lake Reservoir, which was named after Herman Silver, a member of Los Angeles’ first Board of Water commissioners.
-The Department of Water and Power established these reservoirs in the early 1900s as part of the citywide system of water storage and delivery that today has only 10 open reservoirs remaining.
+The Department of Water and Power established these reservoirs in the early 1900s as part of the citywide system of water storage and delivery that today has only ten open reservoirs remaining.

-During the 1930s, Walt Disney moved out of his uncle’s tiny garage on Kingswell street in Los Feliz into his first large studio at the corner of Griffith Park Blvd and Hyperion, where Gelson’s Market is now.
+During the 1930s, Walt Disney moved out of his uncle’s tiny garage on Kingswell Street in Los Feliz into his first large studio at the corner of Griffith Park Blvd and Hyperion, where Gelson’s Market is now.
 A few blocks away on Glendale Blvd was the studio of Tom Mix.
-The location is now occupied by Whole Food’s 365 grocery chain, CVS, and other stores.
+The location is now occupied by the Whole Foods 365 grocery chain, CVS, and other stores.
 It is rumored that Mix buried his steed “Tony, the Wonder Horse” on the property.
 The famous flight of stairs in Laurel and Hardy’s film The Music Box is located near Sunset Junction at the public staircase that connects Vendome Street (at the base of the hill) with Descanso Drive (at the top of the hill.)